 - wash your hands frequently, and/or use hand sanitizer whenever it's not possible to wash your hands

 GOVERNOR NEWSOM’S RESILIENCE ROADMAP

-In order to eliminate confusion for Business owners, the City advises all City businesses to adhere to business-specific guidance included in the Governor's Resilience Roadmap when opening.
+In order to eliminate confusion for Business owners, the City advises all City businesses to adhere to business-specific guidance included in the Governor's Blueprint for a Safer Economy when opening.

 - Childcare facilities

 - Churches and other places of worship - as of July 13, churches and other places of worship may only operate outdoors.